-If you repeatedly commit actions that are considered reprehensible regarding labour market policy, the TE Office will impose an employment obligation on you instead of a suspension period.
-In such a case, your entitlement to earnings-related daily allowance will be reinstated once you have spent at least 12 calendar weeks (about 3 months)
+If you repeatedly commit actions that are considered reprehensible regarding labour market policy, the TE Office will impose an employment condition on you instead of a suspension period.
+In such a case, your entitlement to earnings-related unemployment allowance will be reinstated once you have spent at least 12 calendar weeks (about 3 months)

 - in employment that accrues your employment condition,